Jahia/npm-modules-engine/src/main/java/org/jahia/modules/npmplugins/jsengine/README.md

 Polyglot context are not thread safe, and should be used by one single thread at a time.
 We provide a pool of `ContextProvider`, which contains a polyglot context, allowing multiple threads to execute javascript in different contexts.

-Everytime a new context is created, we bind a global variables from java objects, created by instances of `JSGlobalVariableFactory` (todo: JSGlobalVariableFactory should allow to set any global variable, not only "helpers" map).
+Everytime a new context is created, we bind a global variables from java objects, created by instances of `JSGlobalVariableFactory`.

 We then execute a list of initialization scripts.
 The main script is coming from [`src/javascript/index.js`](../../../../../../../javascript/README.md), its goal is to initialize the available frameworks and provide some polyfills.
 Every NPM plugin will also provide its own initialization script, which will be executed on every context creation.